teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 >
 > 2. Change the *"Sequences to analyse"* input to `Flye: Polished assembly`.
 >
-> 3. Click the "Run Tool" button to submit the job.
+> 3. Click the `Run Tool` button to submit the job.
 >
 > 4. After `Busco` has finished, open the `short summary` output.
 >